-489 490 7.1 Any person intending to conduct a regulated activity or to renew or amend a permit to conduct 491 such activity, shall apply for a permit using a form provided by the Agency.
-The application shall 492 contain the information described in this section and any other information the Agency may reasonably 493 require.
-Application shall be made in electronic form through the Land Use Office.
-494 495 If an application to the Town of Salisbury Planning, Zoning, or Planning and Zoning Commission 7.2 496 for subdivision or resubdivision of land containing a wetland or watercourse, the applicant shall, in 497 accordance with Section 8-3(g), 8-3c, or 8-26, as applicable, of the Connecticut General Statutes, 498 submit an application for a permit to the Agency in accordance with this section, no later than the 499 day the application is filed with such planning, zoning, or planning and zoning commission.
-500 501 The application shall contain such information as is necessary for a fair and informed 7.3 502 determination thereon by the Agency.
-503 504 7.4 A prospective applicant may request the Agency to determine whether or not a proposed activity 505 involves a significant impact activity.
-506 507 7.5 All applications shall include the following information in writing, or on maps or drawings: 508 509 a. the applicant's name, mailing address, and telephone number; if the applicant is a Limited Liability 510 Corporation or a Corporation the managing member's or responsible corporate officer's name, 511 mailing address, and telephone number 512 b. the owner's name, mailing address and telephone number and written consent of the land 513 owner if the applicant is not the owner of the land upon which the subject activity is 514 515 c. the applicant's interest in the land d. the geographical location of the land which is the subject of the proposed activity 516 517 a description of the land in sufficient detail to allow identification of the inland wetlands and 518 watercourses 519 the area(s) (in acres or square feet) of wetlands or watercourses to be disturbed, soil type(s), and wetland vegetation; 520 521 the purpose and a description of the proposed activity and proposed erosion and 522 sedimentation controls and other management practices and 523 mitigation measures which may be considered as a condition of issuing a permit for 524 the proposed regulated activity including, but not limited to, measures to: 525 (1) prevent or minimize pollution or other environmental damage, 526 (2) maintain or enhance existing environmental quality, or 527 (3) in the following order of priority: restore, enhance and create productive 528 wetland or watercourse resources; 529 530 f. alternative which would cause less or no environmental impact to wetlands or watercourses 531 and why the alternative as set forth in the application was chosen; all such alternatives shall 532 be diagramed on a site plan or drawing 533 g. a site plan showing the proposed activity and existing and proposed conditions in relation to 534 535 wetlands and watercourses and identifying any further activities associated with, or reasonably 536 related to, the proposed regulated activity which are made inevitable by the proposed 537 regulated activity and which may have an impact on wetlands or watercourses 538
+- 7.1 Any person intending to conduct a regulated activity or to renew or amend a permit to conduct such activity, shall apply for a permit using a form provided by the Agency.
+The application shall contain the information described in this section and any other information the Agency may reasonably require.
+Application shall be made in electronic form through the Land Use Office. - 7.2 If an application to the Town of Salisbury Planning, Zoning, or Planning and Zoning Commission for subdivision or resubdivision of land containing a wetland or watercourse, the applicant shall, in accordance with Section 8-3(g), 8-3c, or 8-26, as applicable, of the Connecticut General Statutes, submit an application for a permit to the Agency in accordance with this section, no later than the day the application is filed with such planning, zoning, or planning and zoning commission. - 7.3 The application shall contain such information as is necessary for a fair and informed determination thereon by the Agency. - 7.4 A prospective applicant may request the Agency to determine whether or not a proposed activity involves a significant impact activity. - 7.5 All applications shall include the following information in writing, or on maps or drawings: - a. the applicant's name, mailing address, and telephone number; if the applicant is a Limited Liability Corporation or a Corporation the managing member's or responsible corporate officer's name, mailing address, and telephone number; - b. the owner's name, mailing address and telephone number and written consent of the land owner if the applicant is not the owner of the land upon which the subject activity is proposed; - c. the applicant's interest in the land; - d. the geographical location of the land which is the subject of the proposed activity; - e. a description of the land in sufficient detail to allow identification of the inland wetlands and watercourses including: - i.
+The area(s) (in acres or square feet) of wetlands or watercourses to be disturbed, soil type(s), and wetland vegetation. - ii.
+The purpose and a description of the proposed activity and proposed erosion and sedimentation controls and other management practices. - iii.
+Mitigation measures which may be considered as a condition of issuing a permit for the proposed regulated activity including, but not limited to, measures to: - (1) prevent or minimize pollution or other environmental damage, - (2) maintain or enhance existing environmental quality, or - (3) in the following order of priority: restore, enhance and create productive wetland or watercourse resources; - f. alternatives which would cause less or no environmental impact to wetlands or watercourses and why the alternative as set forth in the application was chosen; all such alternatives shall be diagramed on a site plan or drawing; - g. a site plan showing the proposed activity and existing and proposed conditions in relation to wetlands and watercourses and identifying any further activities associated with, or reasonably related to, the proposed regulated activity which are made inevitable by the proposed regulated activity and which may have an impact on wetlands or watercourses;